-So, let’s start with understanding the most basic point of financial modeling tutorial …
+So, let’s start with understanding the essential point of the financial modeling tutorial.

 Historical and Assumption

 Historical input data should always be taken from the right source.
-As while making financial modeling basics assumption for the forecasted year historical data is one of the input criteria needs to be considered.
+While making financial modeling basics assumptions for the forecasted year, historical data is one of the input criteria that must be considered.

-- The other criteria which one should consider while making an assumption are
+- The other criteria that one should consider while making an assumption are

-- No bias should get into the assumptions on the business
+- No bias should get into the assumptions of the business

 - Understand Management expectations

-- Check out what other financial modeling analyst think about the company
+- Check out what other financial modeling analysts think about the company.

-Color coding is one of the important formatting factor in a financial modeling basics.
-This is done so that a person who has never seen your model comes to know easily whether a certain financial data is a historical input data, calculations or linkages.
+Color coding is one of the essential formatting factors in Financial Modeling.
+This is done so that a person who has never seen your model can quickly know whether a particular financial data is historical input data, calculations, or linkages.

-If your year 2009 comes in cell B2 of the income statement then it is advisable that 2009 in other sheets like balance sheet, cash flow statement should also come in cell B2.
+If your year 2009 comes in cell B2 of the income statement, then it is advisable that 2009 in other sheets like the balance sheet and cash flow statement should also come in cell B2.
 This financial modeling basics formatting helps during linkages.

-In order to prepare a financial model the very first thing is that one needs to understand the company on which the person is preparing the model.
-The person should also have a thorough knowledge of the industry, its competitors in which his company belong to.
+The first thing to prepare a financial model is to understand the company on which the person is preparing the model.
+The person should also have a thorough knowledge of the industry and its competitors to which his company belongs.

-In order to analyze a company, one should not only just check the annual report of the company but one should also read the transcript, conference call, presentations published by the company
+To analyze a company, one should not only check the company’s annual report but also read the transcript, conference calls, and presentations published by the company.

-One should compile the past 5 years of historical data while preparing a financial model.
+One should compile the past five years of historical data while preparing a financial model.

-While compiling g please keep certain points in mind:-
+While compiling, please keep specific points in mind:-

-- You should always refer to the latest annual report for the historical data.
-In other words, if your historical year starts from 2008 till 2012 and you are compiling the data for the year 2011 then you need to pick up the figures from 2011- 2012 annual report which is the latest one and not from 2010-2011.
-As the new annual report contains the revised figures.
+- It would be best to refer to the latest annual report for the historical data.
+In other words, if your historical year starts from 2008 till 2012 and you are compiling the data for the year 2011, then you need to pick up the figures from the 2011- 2012 annual report, which is the latest one and not from 2010-2011 as the new annual report contains the revised figures.

-- A financial model should always consist of key financial terms like gross profit, EBITDA, EBIT, net profit etc. If you cannot find these terms in the annual report then you need to prepare in your financial model and record the items accordingly.
+- A financial model should always contain key financial terms like gross profit, EBITDA, EBIT, net profit, etc. If you cannot find these terms in the annual report, you must prepare your financial model and record the items accordingly.

-This is how the format of income statement should appear
+This is how the format of an income statement should appear.

 Let’s understand this base equation in detail.